 Nothing brings me joy like a york pepperment patty – and talking about a super simple tool that will make big waves in your life.
 Like help you get organized at home and get rid of the chaos & messy house.
 And eliminate a boatload of stress from your life in general.
 (Stress makes you age faster so consider this a skincare hack as well!)

-Follow the super quick tutorial below from our friends at OrganizedMom.net to get your home management binder setup.
-You will see the benefits of using a home management binder almost immediately – guaranteed!
+Ok so before you dive in, think about this for a second… You’ll see the benefits of using a home management binder almost immediately – guaranteed!
 So don’t do like I did and wait years to do this.
-Set aside an hour or two and seriously organize your life – you’ll thank yourself every day when you’re living your happily ever after.
+Set aside an hour or two and seriously organize your life – you’ll thank yourself every day that you did it.

 From cleaning schedules to account passwords, a home management binder should be like the official Google of your life!
 When you need to know something related to your family – from when it’s time to clean the baseboards to what bills are due this week – the answer should be in that binder.
 If it’s not in the binder, it doesn’t exist lol.

 Creating a household binder is pretty simple.
 Ir’s either a physical three-ring binder or a digital equivalent that contains important documents and information about your family life.